 Skip to main content

-Deploy audio keyword spotting models on Android for wake word detection, voice commands, and audio event recognition.
+This tutorial shows how to run a keyword spotting model on Android for wake word detection, voice commands, and audio event recognition.

 Keyword Spotting on Android An Android app that: